Labyrinthitis and Vestibular Neuritis [en Español]

-The cause of labyrinthitis is not clear.
-Labyrinthitis can happen after a viral infection or, more rarely, after an infection caused by bacteria.
-It is often triggered by an upper respiratory infection, such as the flu or a cold.
+The causes of labyrinthitis and vestibular neuritis are not clear.
+They can happen after a viral infection or, more rarely, after an infection caused by bacteria .
+The trigger may be an upper respiratory infection , such as the flu or a cold.
 Less often, it may start after a middle ear infection.

 The infection inflames the vestibular nerve.
 This causes the nerve to send incorrect signals to the brain that the body is moving.
 But your other senses (such as vision) don't detect the same movement.
 The confusion in signals can make you feel that the room is spinning or that you have lost your balance (vertigo).

 What are the symptoms?

 The main symptom of both labyrinthitis and vestibular neuritis is vertigo.
 Vertigo is not the same as feeling dizzy .
 Dizziness means that you feel unsteady or lightheaded.
 But vertigo makes you feel like you're spinning or whirling.
 It may make it hard for you to walk.
 Symptoms of vertigo and dizziness may be caused by many problems other than labyrinthitis and vestibular neuritis.